 Click Here for tab for Ring of Fire by Johnny Cash

-A timeless classic that will never go out of style, ranked in Rolling Stone’s top Greatest Songs of All Time.
+A timeless classic that will never go out of style, ranked among Rolling Stone’s Greatest Songs of All Time.
 This was by far Johnny’s biggest single, originally written by June Carter Cash and Merle Kilgore, and is about how June experienced falling in love with Johnny at that time.
-Johnny would then take the songwriting and adapt it to his own style which then went on to become a legendary song.
+Johnny would then adapt the song to his own style, which went on to become a legendary hit.

 Wish You Were Here by Pink Floyd

 Click Here for tab for Wish You Were Here by Pink Floyd